<> <> <> <>

 • Click here to find a professional counsellor on TIACS or speak to Luke Vu

 Dr. Luke Vu is a Sydney-based registered psychologist with a mission to empower others to break free from whatever it is holding them back from achieving their full form.
-Luke has helped - and continues to help - people overcome a variety of struggles, including all sorts of addictions, depression, anxiety and relationship problems using no-nonsense, evidence-based methods.
+Luke has helped - and continues to help - people overcome a variety of struggles, including all sorts of addictions, mental health issues and relationship problems using no-nonsense, evidence-based methods.

 References